dpohanlon/valinor/README.md

 cd valinor
 python processvalinoroutput.py --val_combo ../combsModel_duspoutput.pq --val_single ../singlesModel_duspoutput.pq --data_combo ../duspCombs_good.h5 --data_single ../duspSingles_good.h5 --output_file ../valinoroutput_processed.pq --report_folder ../valinorreport
 ```
-This will create a table that contains all necessary data and valinor outputs averaged over replicates with singletons and combinations merged.
+This will create a table stored in `valinoroutput_processed.pq` that contains all necessary data and valinor outputs averaged over replicates with singletons and combinations merged.
 For singleton data values were merged across control pairings so produce values per singleton gene.
 If `--report_folder` is specified this should point to the `valinorreport` folder that was downloaded with this repository, then plots and output files are stored in the folder to be used for the subsequent report generation.

 Create the Valinor report
 ---